 Harvest, Care, and Preparation

-> They are slow-growing and need careful attention during establishment.
-They thrive in acidic, well drained soils, and taste best with lots of sunshine.
-Summer watering will produce bigger, sweeter berries.
+They are slow-growing and need careful attention during establishment.
+They thrive in acidic, well drained soils, and taste and produce best in 60-70% sunshine.
+Summer watering will produce bigger berries.
 Harvest the berries in late summer-fall when they have fully ripened.
 They will be fully purple-black and firm, but with a little give.

-> If you have a large bird population, plants can be covered with netting to keep the birds from eating all the berries.
+If you have a large bird population, plants can be covered with netting to keep the birds from eating all the berries.
 The berries are superior to cultivated blueberries in taste, although they are slightly smaller and less productive.
 Use them in anyway you might use a blueberry - fresh, frozen, dried, in jams, cobblers, crisps, leathers, and more.

 Native Range: CA, OR, WA, BC, ID, AK